 - Terms of compensation

 - Job duration

 - Ownership rights

 When skillfully negotiated and drafted, an employment agreement can provide important clarity regarding job requirements and expectations, protect the employer from harm in certain situations, and help to deter potential disputes that often result in costly litigation.

 As with employment agreements, severance agreements (or separation agreements) are not always required for every employee – nor are they always desirable.
 However, in certain circumstances, it can be extremely beneficial for an employer to carefully spell out the terms upon which a particular employee or group of employees will cease working for the employer.
 Doing so can provide clarity regarding the rights and obligations of both the employer and the employee, and eliminate the employers’ risk of litigation by obtaining a release of rights from the departing employee.

 From an employer’s standpoint, a well-drafted severance agreement can put the company in a favorable position with respect to employees who are being terminated or laid off.
 It can also protect a business against exposure to lawsuits, theft of trade secrets, and defamation.
 Additionally, through the use of non-compete clauses, employee non-disclosure provisions, non-disparagement clauses, and restrictive covenants, an employer can gain security in exchange for providing severance pay and/or other additional employee benefits.
 When effectively negotiated and drafted, severance agreements constitute a vital part of an employer’s risk management approach towards employee relations.

 At Stephen D. Hans & Associates, P.C., we have years of experience in assisting employers with the negotiation and preparation of employment and severance agreements.
 Arrange a consultation with us today.
-Call (718) 275-6700 or contact us online.
+Call (718) 275-6700.

-Employment and labor law attorneys serving businesses on Long Island and in towns and communities across the New York City metro area
+Employment and labor law attorneys serving businesses in Long Island City, Queens, on Long Island and in towns and communities across the New York City metro area